-- The FYJPP serves all first-year students, regardless of whether or not you receive Bowdoin financial aid.
+- The FYJPP serves all first-year students, regardless of financial aid status.
 If we receive more applications than jobs available, we will prioritize aided students first.

 - You must commit to work a minimum of five (5) hours per week in your assigned job for the fall semester.
-For the class of 2025, we have jobs available in Dining Services, H-L Library, Hatch Science Library and Information Technology.
+For the class of 2026, we have jobs available in Dining Services, H-L Library, Hatch Science Library and Information Technology.
 Review the job details before you apply.
 You will have the opportunity to rank your preferences and provide your work experience in the application, however, you will not be guaranteed your top choice, you may be placed in a job listed as your last choice.
-Approximately 90% of students are placed in Dining Services.
+Approximately 90% of students who participate are placed in Dining Services.
 If you are not comfortable working in Dining Services, please do not apply to be part of the FYJPP.

 - For more information, please review the FYJPP FAQ's.

 Browse and apply for jobs online via JobX.